julp/shall/README.md

 # Introduction

+Shall is a syntax highlighter written in C.

+Intended goals:
+* self-descriptive (buid documentation and other helps from shall itself)
+* lexer stacking (switch from one language to another, eg: postgresql => python (plpython) or php => html => css/js)
-Shall is not intented to validate any code.
+* realist and strict lexing (but shall is not intented to validate any code)

 ## Available lexers:

-See README in lexers/ subfolder
+See README.md in lexers/ subfolder

 ## Available formatters:

-See README in formatters/ subfolder
+See README.md in formatters/ subfolder

 # Prerequisites

 * cmake (>= 2.8.8)
 * a C compiler
 * re2c (>= 0.13.7)
-* doxygen (optionnal)
+* doxygen (optionnal) (currently disabled)

 # Installation

-* Download, extract and move to shall sources directory
+* Download sources or clone the repository
 * Use a temporary directory for building (eg: `mkdir /tmp/shallbuild && cd /tmp/shallbuild`)
 * Generate Makefiles: `cmake /path/to/shall/sources -DCMAKE_INSTALL_PREFIX:PATH=/usr/local` (outsource build required)
 * Compile: `make`
-* Install it: `(sudo) make install`
+* Install it (optionnal): `(sudo) make install`

 # Usage